stillinbeta/srecon-k8s-tutorial/tutorial4.md

 ## Reconnect kubelet

-Right now, the `kubelet` isn't connected to the apiserver, so we won't be able to run any pods.
+Right now, the `kubelet` isn't connected to the API server, so we won't be able to run any pods.
 Let's fix that.

 ### Bootstrap credentials